 There are a lot of moving parts in your vehicle’s transmission.
-It takes a slippery liquid called car transmission fluid to lubricate those parts and keep them running smoothly.
-As a vehicle owner, it’s a good idea to learn how to check the fluid and know when it needs to be replaced.
-If it needs replaced, it’s a good idea to know the steps on how to change transmission fluid if you’d like to do this task yourself.
+It takes a slippery liquid called car transmission fluid to lubricate those parts and gears and keep them running smoothly.
+As a vehicle owner, it’s a good idea to learn how to check this fluid and know when it needs to be replaced.
+If it does need to be replaced it’s a good idea to know the steps on how to change transmission fluid in case you’d like to change the fluid yourself.
 Ignoring this really important maintenance task could cause transmission failure and end up costing you a lot of money.
+Money you could be spending on cool stuff like tacos and waterpark tickets.

 Four Signs Your Transmission Fluid Needs to Be Changed